Grüssgott!* I’m Lulu.

 While studying modern languages at university, I spent a year teaching English beside the Danube in the gorgeously preserved medieval city of Regensburg in Bavaria (about an hour from Munich by road).
 That’s when this blog – a place to share my life abroad – was born.
 I lived in Regensburg from October 2011 to July 2012, and then headed to the backwoods of Austria to spend a summer teaching children English by the lake.
 I used this blog as a way to stay in contact with faraway friends and family and to document the ups and downs of travel, life in a foreign country and my love for the city crouched on the spine of the Danube that I called home.
 I am forever dreaming of my time there, my whitewashed apartment building minutes from the riverbank and the amazing friends I met there, so no matter that I now live beside the Thames, the name is here to stay.

 I live in a nondescript corner of west London with my 6’3 boyfriend, his piano and a sometimes cat.
-I’m a copy editor for a national food magazine and enjoy walking, writing, reading fiction, speaking German, swimming outdoors, secondhand shopping and vegetarian cooking in my (woefully limited) spare time.
+I’m a freelance translator and copywriter and enjoy walking, writing, reading fiction, speaking German, swimming outdoors, secondhand shopping and vegetarian cooking in my spare time.
 My relationship with this complex city is ever-evolving and I am glad for this space to document the highs and lows of big city life and the changing seasons of London.
 I dream of one day living in a top-floor Viennese flat writing novels for a living (or I did, pre-Brexit) or a tiny cottage overlooking the wild sea.
 But for now, our little one-bed apartment tucked in a street of prewar terraces with its postage-stamp garden blooming with hyacinths and rosemary and a thousand urban weeds is home, and happily so.

 GET IN TOUCH

-Thanks so much for reading and please don’t hesitate to get in touch if you’d like to learn more, collaborate or just fancy saying hello!
+Thanks so much for reading and please don’t hesitate to get in touch if you’d like to learn more, hire me, collaborate or just fancy saying hello!

 * A traditional Bavarian greeting.